Freedom of religion in Syria: Conversion "to" Islam

 Conversion to Islam is similarly regarded as private affair with one significant difference.
 Rule No. 212 of the Personal Status Act of 1953 holds that when a Muslim woman marries a non-Muslim man, Islam is offered to the husband.
 Moreover, the same rule reads, if he becomes Muslim his change in faith, it is written down in their marriage contract.
 But if he declines, the judge should keep them apart.
 In cases other than interfaith relationships, the act of conversion to Islam is not state institutionalized.
-Moreover, it is prohibited by Islamic fatwa to change religion once a person has converted to Islam.
 Conversion from a Christian sect to another Christian sect or Islam, while legal, is also problematic.
 Negative implications are felt on one's social ties including relations with family, friends and acquaintances.
 Patriarch Ignatius IV expressed his aversion to community members who adopt the faith of another Christian rite, by stating:

 There are new sects coming from Europe and America to Syria.
 As long as they are of Christian faith they are subject to few limitations.
 From the Greek-Orthodox point of view we dislike them, because not only are they involved in missionary work, but divide us as a Christian community.
 We are fully against any division, we want to stay visible.
 Our belief is that Jesus comes from Bethlehem, and not from London or New York.

-Understanding Syrian ideals

-To the Swiss scholar Marcel Stüssi, the inherent difficulty with regard to Syrian religious freedom lies in the circumstance that the Western reader is required to reset some, but not all, knowledge on Western values unless she or he wants to be trapped by specific modes of thinking.
-While in the West, fairness means that the state protects a more or less autonomous society in which individuals are free to form a variety of allegiances and bonds of solidarity along any lines they choose (leisure, political, religious, cultural, racial, sexual etc.), in the Near East the justice system requires the state to assure that the individual is related to the religious community as part of a larger organism.